-- 1. Click the Start button, point to Settings, and then click Control Panel. - From the Control Panel, on Windows 98, double-click ODBC Data Sources (32bit); on Windows NT, double-click ODBC; on Windows 2000, Windows XP, or Windows Server 2003, double-click Administrative Tools and then click Data Sources (ODBC). - 3.
-In the ODBC Data Source Administrator dialog box, select the User DSN tab and click Add.
+- 1. Click the Start button, point to Settings, and then click Control Panel. - 2.
+From the Control Panel, double-click Administrative Tools and then click Data Sources (ODBC). - In the ODBC Data Source Administrator dialog box, select the User DSN tab and click Add.